IRLsmurf/aym2n/README.md

-# qb-scroeboard script via phone
+# qb-robbery script via phone & vpn item
 this is simple script for you guys !